 Clear communication and setting the right expectations for everyone involved is a key element to any successful tenancy.

-No matter what point of the tenant journey you're at, you should be able to understand what's involved, what will happen in the future, and what may be required of us both during your tenancy.
+No matter what point of the tenant journey what's involved, what will happen in the future, and what may be required of us both during your has brought with it significant changes to both fixed-term and periodic tenancy agreements.
+These changes affect both tenants and landlords, and may differ depending on when your tenancy was initially granted.